ytopt-team/ytopt/agenticHPO/readme.md

+This benchmark is about comparison between  Mixture Model vs Splines (Expanded Function Set).

 Hyperparameter Optimization for the Benchmark to minimize the absolute value of the MSE (Mean Squared Error) difference between mixture model and Splines

-This benchmark is about comparison between  Mixture Model vs Splines (Expanded Function Set).

-One implementaion using ytopt is from the link https://github.com/ytopt-team/ytopt/tree/main/ytopt-libe/hpo4mse.
+One HPO implementation using ytopt is from the link https://github.com/ytopt-team/ytopt/tree/main/ytopt-libe/hpo4mse.
+This agenticHPO is based on the HPO implementation.

 Files:
 - kan-hpo.py: a simple agentic workflow for hyperparameter optimization with a random search  using Academy (https://github.com/academy-agents/academy).
 It requires to install academy ''' pip install academy-py '''.
 It recommands to create a conda environment to run the script on a machine at Argonne network.